hotzsauce/funnel-dev/README.md

 	ids : str ( = 'index')
-		location of ids in the DataFrame. if 'index' or 'column', those axis labels are used as the ids, and the DataFrame entries are the aliases.
+		location of ids in the DataFrame. if 'index' or 'column', those axis labels are used as the ids, and the DataFrame entries are the aliases. strict : bool ( = True ) in the case of duplicate aliases, determines if a KeyError should be raised. if `strict = False`, no error is raised and the mapping to the first id is preserved
 	"""
 ```